-Trends in hardwood flooring for 2022 include a mix of traditional designs and modern colors.
+Trends in hardwood flooring for this year include a mix of traditional designs and modern colors.
 Hardwood flooring remains a popular choice for its beauty, affordability, and comfort.

 Hardwood flooring has been associated with beautiful and elegant homes since the 1600s.
 The new trends are durable and are in high demand at all price points in the housing market.

-In this article, we are going to consider 15 hardwood floor trends that you can use to renovate your house in 2022.
+In this article, we are going to consider 15 hardwood floor trends that you can use to renovate your house.
 Let’s get started.

 1. White Oak Wood Flooring